Resources

 Living on the Seabed by Lindsay Nicholson

-Book: Love Untethered: How to Live When Your Child Dies
+Love Untethered: How to Live When Your Child Dies by Vanessa May

 A Heart That Works by Rob Delaney

-BOOK: A personal exploration of grief and hope.
+REFLECTION: A personal (Christian) exploration of grief and hope.

 Once More We Saw Stars: A Memoir by Jayson Greene

-BOOK: A gripping and beautiful book about the power of love in the face of unimaginable loss
+NOVEL/STORY: A gripping and beautiful book about the power of love in the face of unimaginable loss.

-BOOK: No Place to Lie tells the story of corrosive family secrets with an ultimately uplifting conclusion
+NOVEL/STORY: No Place to Lie tells the story of corrosive family secrets with an ultimately uplifting conclusion.

 Why Not Me?: A Story of Love and Loss by Barbara Want